 - Shaw 2

 - Story 1, 2, 3, 4

 - North 1

 - 5 Mellen Street living room

 Each resident receives at least basic furnishings - a bed, desk, desk chair, bookcase and/or bookshelves, dresser and/or closet, a trash can, and recycling can.
 Some buildings have additional furnishings which are listed on each building’s web page.
 Residents may certainly bring small pieces of supplementary furniture, as long as they do not create a fire hazard.
 Please note that the furniture provided by HLS in your room/suite/apartment cannot be removed from the dorm room.
 Residents CANNOT bring their own beds to replace the HLS beds provided unless they have a documented medical condition or disability that requires it, in which case we require documentation from a licensed physician.
-Prior to your arrival, please contact Hayley Brown with any medical conditions that require potential alterations to your housing.
+Prior to your arrival, please contact the housing coordinator with any medical conditions that require potential alterations to your housing.